leontoddjohnson/etc/content/_index.md

 ---
 title: ap
 type: docs
+booktoc: false
 ---

-# this is a place to share pixels
+This is a place to share pixels:

 The [scripts](/docs/scripts) are for monome norns.
 The [ideas](/docs/ideas) are short, and the [blog](/posts) articles are long.

-## who am i

-My parents named me leon.
-I share music [here](https://airportpeople.bandcamp.com/).
+[Here](https://airportpeople.bandcamp.com/) is a place to share sounds.